 The Australian Government handles more than 20,000 cases of Australians in difficulty overseas every year (check out Smartraveller's informative guide to travel insurance) – that’s why buying travel insurance should be an essential item on your pre-holiday to-do list.

 If you can't afford travel insurance, you can't afford to travel.

-All of our RAC International policies provide 24-hour worldwide emergency assistance and unlimited overseas medical treatment.
-We off er a number of policy options with varying benefits and limits for both International travel and Domestic travel, as well as a rental vehicle excess only policy.
+All of our RAC International travel insurance policies provide 24-hour worldwide emergency assistance and unlimited overseas medical treatment.
+We offer a number of travel insurance policy options with varying benefits and limits for both International travel and Domestic travel, as well as a rental vehicle excess only policy.
 We also cover your children and grandchildren free of charge, providing they are travelling with you, up to the age of 25 and not working full time.
 Please refer to the table of benefits in the Product Disclosure Statement for further details.

 RAC Travel Insurance is issued by Tokio Marine & Nichido Fire Insurance Co., Ltd (Tokio Marine & Nichido) ABN 80 000 438 291, AFSL 246548.
 Its managing agent, Tokio Marine Management (Australasia) Pty.
 Ltd. ABN 69 004 488 455 (TMMA) is authorised to act on behalf of

 Tokio Marine & Nichido to issue its policies and handle and settle claims in relation to those policies, subject to the terms of the authority.
 RAC is an authorised representative of TMMA.

 As well as Travel Insurance, Tokio Marine & Nichido also work with the general insurance market through insurance brokers and provide insurance for commercial and corporate businesses in Australia.
 Tokio Marine & Nichido was founded in 1879 in Japan, operates in multiple countries and employees thousands of people worldwide.